nvim-neo-tree/neo-tree.nvim/README.md

 ### Stable

-This project will have releases and release tags that follow Semantic Versioning.
+This project will have releases and release tags that follow a simplified Semantic Versioning scheme.
 The quickstart instructions will always refer to the latest stable major version.
-Following the 'main' branch is for contributors and those that always want bleeding edge.
-There will be 1.x, 1.1.x, and 1.1.1 releases, so each user can choose what level of updates they wish to receive.
+Following the **main** branch is for contributors and those that always want bleeding edge.
+There will be branches for **v1.x**, **v2.x**, etc which will receive updates after a short testing period in **main**.
+You should be safe to follow those branches and be sure your tree won't break in an update.
+There will also be tags for each release pushed to those branches named **v1.1**, **v1.2**, etc. If stability is critical to you, or a bug accidentally make it into **v1.x**, you can use those tags instead.
+It's possible we may backport bug fixes to those tags, but no garauntees on that.

 There will never be a breaking change within a major version (1.x, 2.x, etc.) If a breaking change is needed, there will be depracation warnings in the prior